NVIDIA-Merlin/NVTabular/examples/inference_triton/inference-HugeCTR/README.md

 There are two containers that are needed in order to use the Merlin Inference API.
 The first one is for preprocessing with NVTabular and training a model with HugeCTR framework.
 The other one is for serving/inference.

-## 1. Pulling the Merlin Training Docker Container:
+## 1. Pull the Merlin Training Docker Container:

 We start with pulling the `Merlin-Training` container.
 This is to do preprocessing, feature engineering on our datasets using NVTabular, and then to train a DL model with HugeCTR framework with processed datasets.